aws-controllers-k8s/community/docs/content/docs/tutorials/sagemaker-example.md

 export SAGEMAKER_BUCKET=ack-sagemaker-bucket-$RANDOM_VAR
 ```

-Then, create a file named `create-bucket.sh` and insert the following code block:
+Then, create a file named `create-bucket.sh` with the following code block:

 ```bash
 printf '